|

-American experienced economic prosperity after World War I. That prosperity mean that American children had more leisure time than ever before.
+American experienced economic prosperity after World War I. That prosperity meant that American children had more leisure time than ever before.
 Baseball was the big sport for American boys in the 1920s.
 Football was also popular, but basketball was not nearly as popular as today.
 Soccer was almost unknown.
 Most middle class boys were Cubs and Scouts and there was a substantial growth in the Scout movement after the War.
 Scouting was the only siuzeable uniformed youth group in which boys participated.
 Play grounds were very popular and often in walking distances from homes.
 There were substantial differences in the facilities.
 The move to the suburbs had just begun.
 Mothers strongly incouraged boys to take music or dance lessons.
 The United States is a large country and thus there are substantial differences among regions.
 Northern states tended to have winter sports like skating and skiing which were virtually unknown in the Southern states.
 This of course had an impact on clothing styles.

 Mothers strongly incouraged boys to take dance lessons.
 Most middle class boys were sent to social dance lessoins, but some artistic mothers also tried to involve their sons in other dance orms like interperative dance.